-- Have exact cash, US$16 for an import fee and US$130 for the home quarantine, to pay what you need at the airport.
+- Have exact cash, for the import fee and for the home quarantine, to pay what you need at the airport.

 - Check in with the pet three to four hours before your departure and know that all the paperwork travels with the animal, not with you.

 - Know What You Need: Panama does not require a parasite check, but it does require a leptospirosis vaccine and a parvo vaccine (generally considered a puppy disease).
 Panama also only accepts one-year rabies shots for the health certificate.
 There are deadlines associated with all of these shots, so make sure you get them within the required times.

 - Details, Details, Details: Make sure you have records of all the vet visits and vaccinations from the very first visit until the last.
 The health certificate requires the vaccine manufacturer and expiration date.
 Make sure your vet is aware of that.

 - Hire An International Pet Shipper: Although you and your pet may be flying on the same plane, hiring an international pet shipper will help things run smoother.
 For example, Jackie’s Pet Services is certified with IPATA, the International Pet and Animal Transportation Association.
 They not only make the dog’s flight reservations, but they also walk you through the paperwork maze, and make phone calls to bureaucracies on your behalf.

 - Use Every Minute Of Time You Have: From the day your pet’s veterinarian signs the health certificate, you have only 10 days to get into Panama, and the certificate must be signed off by the U.S. Department of Agriculture and either the U.S. State Department Office of Certification or the Panamanian Consulate in that time.